Nebraska’s NRDs Engage 900 Students in Hands-On Groundwater Education 2025 Activities

 Central Platte Natural Resources District

-Fred Otradovsky
+Fred and Gloria Otradovsky

 Lower Loup Natural Resources District